makerbot/conveyor/HACKING.md

         $ cd ReplicatorG-service
         $ ant run -Drun.arguments="printer --bus-name com.makerbot.Printer0"

+The printer subcommand accepts a '--machine-name' argument and a '--port' argument.
+These are not required if the GUI version of ReplicatorG is properly configured.

+The virtual printer is useful for testing.
+Please note the single quotes around the machine name (the machine name has spaces in it).

+        $ ant run -Drun.arguments="printer --bus-name com.makerbot.Printer0 --machine-name 'Virtual Printer Dual'"

 These particular bus names are required for the test suite.

 Run the test suite: